Most Worrying Identity Theft Statistics for 2026

 (Signicat)

-The most common AI-based scam are deepfake scams, surging by 2137% in the last three years.
+The most common AI-based scam are deepfake scams, which have seen a sharp rise in sophistication and frequency.

-60% of Americans believe that AI will contribute to an increase in identity theft in 2025.
+60% of Americans believe that AI will contribute to an increase in identity theft.

 (Debt.com)